 DevCom will continue tracking good practices, also as part of its new Toolkit, which includes a Learning Area on partnerships.

-This was the second meeting in the DevCom Zooms In series.
+This was the third meeting in the DevCom Zooms In series.
 For more information, please visit the DevCom webpage or write to firstname.lastname@example.org.